Dfuejo/dql-insulin-calc/README.md

    - Use `--plot-path` to save glucose plots after evaluation (requires matplotlib).
    - Use `--save-checkpoint policy.pt` to persist the trained policy.
    - Use `--device cpu|mps|cuda|auto` to pick compute device (default: auto).
+   - Use `--env hovorka` to train on the Hovorka model (multi-level actions).
 3) Tune hyperparameters in `train.py` or via the dataclasses in `src/env/insulin_env.py` (`EnvParams`) and `src/agents/dqn_agent.py` (`DQNConfig`) to scale up/down for performance and fidelity.